valorisa/vscode-error-lens/docs/docs.md

 ### `errorLens.fontSize`

 Change font size of inline message.
 Not supported natively by VSCode.
 Mostly useful to make message smaller, not bigger.
+May break [errorLens.alignMessage](#errorlensalignmessage).

 <table>
 <tbody>